MileHacker Logo

 • Taste world-renowned Bak Kut Teh and diverse local cuisine.

-• Engage with the metropolis's multicultural communities.
+• Engage with the city's multicultural communities.

 Geographical Context

 The city's terrain is generally flat, typical of a coastal plain, allowing for easy navigation by foot or local transport within its different districts.
 Klang’s coastal proximity means it experiences a tropical rainforest climate, with consistent high temperatures, high humidity, and abundant rainfall year-round.
 This setting influences local architecture, designed for heat and rain, and crops grown in surrounding agricultural areas.
-The urban area of Klang blends into the wider Klang Valley metropolitan area, creating a continuous landscape of urban areas, yet Klang keeps its distinct identity.
+The urban area of Klang blends into the wider Klang Valley metropolitan area, creating a continuous landscape of urban areas, yet Klang keeps its separate identity.

 Historical Significance